iggy14750/sensordata/README.md

 ## Partial Min Matrix

 Perhaps if we knew the minimum element between indices `i` and `j`, then processing would be very quick.
-If the minimum element is greater that theshold, then all elements within some span will be as well.
+If the minimum element is greater than theshold, then all elements within some span will be as well.
 Say `data` took two indices and returned this information instead.

 ```